 Caspase FLICA™ Kits are suitable for cells in suspension, adherent cells, thin tissue sections, and thin frozen sections (but not fixed or paraffin-embedded tissues) from many species including mammals, insects and yeast.
 Different cell types e.g. HeLa, primary neurons, macrophages and lymphocytes have been successfully studied with these kits.

-Bio-Rad offers two types of Caspase FLICA™ Kit; FAM FLICA™ that fluoresces green and SR FLICA™ which fluoresces red.
-The latter is useful for studying caspase activity in GFP-transfected cell lines and for dual-color experiments with other green reagents.
+Bio-Rad offers four types of Caspase FLICA™ Kit; FAM FLICA that fluoresces at 525 nm (green), SR FLICA which fluoresces at 590 nm (red), Magic Red FLICA which fluoresces at 628 nm (red) and FLICA 660 which fluoresces at 690 nm (far red).
+SR FLICA and FLICA 660 are useful for studying caspase activity in GFP-transfected cell lines and for multi-color experiments with other green reagents.
 For general apoptosis detection, Poly Caspase Kits are recommended, as they will react with all active caspases.
-Alternatively, individual caspase activity may be studied with the single caspase FLICA™ Kits (see Table below)
+Alternatively, individual caspase activity may be studied with the single caspase FLICA Kits (see Table below).

 NOTE: All these kits may also be used with fluorescence plate readers.

 View the other sections in our quality apoptosis antibodies and kits product range: